azorfus/azorfus/README.md

 ## I'm a fresher at VIT Chennai, India.

 - I’m currently working on CTF challenges focused on reverse engineering, binary exploitation and cryptography.
+- Also writing a custom language with a simple recursive descent parser in Rust along with a RISC - V simulator to complete it
 - Learning *almost* everything about low level programming and linux kernel development.
 - Goal: Keep learning and have fun solving CTF challenges :P